reactjs/react.dev/beta/src/content/apis/react/useMemo.md

 On every subsequent render, React will compare the <CodeStep step={2}>dependencies</CodeStep> with the dependencies you passed during the last render.
 If none of the dependencies have changed (compared with [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is)), `useMemo` will return the value you already calculated before.
 Otherwise, React will re-run your calculation and return the new value.

-In other words, `useCallback` caches a calculation result between re-renders until its dependencies change.
+In other words, `useMemo` caches a calculation result between re-renders until its dependencies change.

 **Let's walk through an example to see when this is useful.**